cartheur/ideal/README.md

 20      print cycle, experiment, result, mood
 ```

 Table 1.3, Lines 03 to 05: if the agent is bored, it picks another experiment arbitrarily from amongst the predefined list of experiments at its disposal.
-Line 06: the anticipate(experiment) function searches memory for a previously learned tuple that matches the chosen experiment, and returns its result as the next anticipated result.
-Lines 07 to 10 implement the environment: e1 always yields r1, and other experiments always yield r2.
-Line 11: the agent records the tuple ⟨experiment, result⟩ in memory.
-Lines 12 to 17: if the result was anticipated correctly then the agent is self-satisfied, otherwise it is frustrated.
-Lines 18 and 19: if the agent has been self-satisfied for too long (arbitrarily 3 cycles), then it becomes bored.
+Line 06: the `anticipate(experiment)` function searches memory for a previously learned tuple that matches the chosen experiment, and returns its result as the next anticipated result.
+Lines 07 to 10 implement the environment: `e1` always yields `r1`, and other experiments always yield `r2`.
+Line 11: the agent records (posits) the tuple `⟨experiment, result⟩` into memory.
+Lines 12 to 17: if the result was anticipated correctly then the agent is `SELF-SATISFIED`, otherwise it is `FRUSTRATED`.
+Lines 18 and 19: if the agent has been self-satisfied for too long -- arbitrarily set to three cycles -- then it becomes `BORED`.

-Notably, this system implements a single program called Existence which does not explicitly differentiate the agent from the environment.
+Notably, this system implements a single program called _Existence_ which does not explicitly differentiate the agent from the environment.
 Lines 07 to 10 are considered the environment, and the other lines the agent.
-The environment does not have a state, as we promised in the previous page.
+The environment does not have a state, as promised in the previous section.

-If you have no interest in programming, then you can skip the rest of this page and proceed to the next page.
+If you have no interest in programming, then you can skip the rest of this section and proceed to the next.

-If you an have interest in programming, but do not wish to do the optional programming activities, then we recommend you browse through Project 1 below, just to get a sense of how the code is organized.
+If you an have interest in programming, but do not wish to do the optional programming activities, it is recommended you browse through Project 1 below, just to get a sense of the meaning inherent in the code.

-If you wish to do the optional programming activities, then your activity for Section 1 is to install Project 1 in your favorite development environment (any IDE, for example, we use Eclipse), and run it.
-You should get a trace similar to that shown on the next page.
-If you do not like java, well, you may reprogram it in the language of your choice.
+If you wish to do the optional programming activities, then your activity for Section 1 is to install Project 1 in your favorite development environment -- any IDE, for example, VsCode is used here, and run it.
+You should get a trace similar to that shown in the next section.

-To install Project 1, you can either:

-Check out the project from the svn repository using your favorite svn tool (for example, we use subclipse in Eclipse).
-For now, you can ignore all the code that is not listed below, or copy/paste or download the java files from the links below.
+To install Project 1, clone this repository using the command `git clone https://github.com/cartheur/ideal`.
+Note that it is on the `01-embodied-paradigm` branch.

 Project 1:

 ```
 Program.cs